hipe/tmx/doc_test/doc/issues/024-node-theory.md

-there are code runs that look like examples (because they have one or more lines that look like tests because of the magic copula), and then there are those that don't. let the former be 'E' and the latter be 'O'.
+there are code runs that look like examples (because they have one or more lines that look like tests because of the magic copula), and then there are those that don't. let the former be 'E' (for "example") and let the others be 'O' (for "other").

-given all code runs that exist in toto for a given single comment block, we will define categories that will encompass comprehensively (by pattern) the sequence formed by the E's and O's of these code runs:
+given all code runs that exist in toto for a given single comment block, we here define a comprehensive set of categories that encompasses (by pattern) all possible sequences formed by the E's and O's of these code
+runs:

   • although every comment block has at least one line, not all comment blocks have code runs. in such cases this